The cafeteria doors open at 7:00 AM each morning

 Before 7:45 A.M.
 When arriving at school before 7:43 A.M., ALL students are to be dropped off in the rear of the building and should report to the Cafeteria.

-After 7:45 A.M., a parent MUST accompany the child to the cafeteria and sign in as tardy.
+After 7:45 A.M., a parent MUST accompany the child to the office and sign in as tardy.

 7:00 Buses Arrive/Cafeteria Opens